📍 Weatherford, TX | StatewideCall

 (Juniperus ashei)

 Increases toward the south/west (Hood, Erath, Palo Pinto counties).
-Primary cause of "cedar fever" allergies.
+Primary cause of cedar fever allergies.
 Similar water consumption issues.

 Both cedar types respond excellently to forestry mulching and don't regrow from roots.